February 2025

 Positive

-Services: The 6th straight monthly expansion with the prices paid component jumping to 64.4, the highest level since February 2023.Disclosure 4
+Services: The seventh straight monthly expansion, while the prices paid component cooled to 60.4 from 64.4.Disclosure 4

-Apartment rental prices: Rent index rose 0.3% MoM in November, just below the pre-pandemic 5-year average of 0.4% for November.
+Apartment rental prices: Rent index rose 0.3% MoM in December, in-line with the pre-pandemic 5-year average of 0.3% for December.
 Also, rents are up 3.4% from a year ago, below the pre-pandemic 5-year average of 4.1%.Disclosure 5

 Negative